-Federal Government Audits of International Businesses
+Federal Government Audits Of International Businesses

-Any company that does business anywhere in the world may find itself subject U.S. laws designed to prevent criminal activities.
+Any company that does business anywhere in the world may find itself subject to U.S. laws designed to prevent criminal activities.
 The activities can be as simple as a U.S. company selling products on the internet.
 On the other extreme, the issue can arise when a foreign corporation trading on a U.S. stock exchange is alleged to have bribed a foreign government official.

-Defending Clients Against Government Investigations, Audits and Lawsuits
+Defending Clients Against Government Investigations, Audits And Lawsuits

-Managing Compliance Requirements and Implementing Solutions
+Managing Compliance Requirements And Implementing Solutions

-The penalties for not following compliance guidelines and requirements imposed by the federal government can be severe – fines, criminal liability in some cases, and the distinct possibility of having U.S. operations shut down.
+The penalties for not following compliance guidelines and requirements imposed by the federal government can be severe – fines, criminal liability in some cases and the distinct possibility of having U.S. operations shut down.
 We manage compliance requirements and implement solutions:

-- We provide guidance and checklists
+- Guidance and checklists

 - Proving to the government that the business is compliant